boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > **RategoryTheory**: And the difference between "libertarian socialism" and "anarchist communism" would be…?
 >
-> **anarcat**: A flameware that we don't need to have, I'm going to say, before Gunslinger decides to "help".
+> **anarcat**: A fight that we don't need to have, I'm going to say, before Gunslinger decides to "help".

 ## The Structure of the Collective